newlawrence/Pyaisa/readme.md

 *Pysapp strength resides in it's ability to guess the best point to switch from single to multicore processing at import time.*

-### Installation and testing
+## Installation and testing

-Source code installation in a Python 3 environment via `setup.py` (set up `PARALLEL` environment variable first for a parallel build):
+Source code installation in a Python 3 environment via `setup.py`:

 ```
-$ export PARALLEL=1
 $ python setup.py install
 ```

-Conda packages for Linux, OS X and Windows 64 bit plattforms are provided:
+Conda packages for Linux, OS X and Windows 64 bit plattforms are provided.

 ```
 $ conda install pysapp --channel newlawrence